Thomas A. Osborn: Biography

+Osborn was Governor of Kansas from 1873 to 1877, having been first elected in 1872 and then re-elected in 1874.
+Subsequently, he was appointed as Minister to Chile, serving from 1877 to 1881, and as Minister to Brazil, serving from 1881 to 1885.
+In 1892, he was put forth as a primary challenger to Kanza Indian, and attorney, Charles Curtis, who later became Vice President of the United States.

 Osborn's wife died in 1892.
 In 1898, he was engaged to Marguerite Fowler Richmond of Meadville, Pennsylvania.
 While awaiting their wedding, Osborn died and his body was returned to Kansas.
 He is buried in Topeka Cemetery in Topeka, Kansas.